ntreeinc/apex-source-control/README.md

 Uninstall your app from apex
 ##### npm run new-conf-file
 Creates a new config file using user input.

-Note: As of right now you must run `npm run switch-conf-file` command to change to the new config file after creating a new one
 ##### npm run switch-conf-file
 Switches the symlink to the config file of user's choice
 ##### npm run read-conf-file